Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ## 7) Observation that the La Tahonilla workers made to the turtles when they arrive to the center.

 Finally, we will talk about the observations that the workers annotated when the turtles arrive to the center.
-To that we used a algorithm to extract the information in the datasets.
+To do that, we used this algorithm to extract the information in the datasets (credit to my tutor Carlos).

 ```